-Tilapia, is the most popular farmed fish in the United States and it has been under a lot of scrutiny for some time now due to the many studies that have been conducted that are meant to evaluate the effect that tilapia farming in China has, on both the environment and consumers’ health.
+Tilapia, is the most popular farmed fish in the United States and it has been under a lot of scrutiny for some time now due to the many studies that have been conducted that are meant to evaluate the effect that farm-bred tilapia in China has, on both the environment and consumers’ health.

 The real problem with tilapia comes from the way it is being cultivated.
 Majority of tilapia that is eaten today is farm-bred instead of wild.
 It’s incredibly difficult to come across wild tilapia on the market.
 Even most restaurants serve farm-bred tilapia.